David-Zvekic/TokensVisible/README.md

 9. Combat Tracker Initial Visibility - configure the initial visibility of new combatants based on hostile/neutral/friendly disposition.

-10. Token Movement Animation Speed - Allows each player to set the speed of token movement animation on their browser.
+10. Token Movement Animation Speed - Allows GM to set the speed of token movement animation.
 Increasing this makes the canvas feel snappier.
 Decreasing this makes token movement feel more dramatic.